 Our Curriculum for Computing

 We believe that Computing is an essential part of the curriculum; a subject that not only stands alone but is woven into all other subjects and should be an integral part of all learning.
 Computing, in general, is a significant part of everyone’s daily life and children should be at the forefront of new technology, with a thirst for learning new skills.
-Computing within our school therefore provides a wealth of learning opportunities and transferrable skills explicitly within the Computing lesson and helps children to understand how the world around them works.
+Computing within our school therefore provides a wealth of learning opportunities and transferable skills explicitly within the Computing lesson and helps children to understand how the world around them works.

 We place emphasis on developing children’s understanding of how to use ICT safely and responsibly and ensure online safety is promoted regularly to children and families.